PabloRR100/Recursive_Networks/README.md

 # Recursive Networks

 **Note**:
-Previous work on analysis of saturation of layers using recursivity has moved [this other repository][saturation] Also, there is a similar analysis covering weight initizalization sensitivity [here][initialization]
+Previous work on analysis of saturation of layers using recursivity has moved [this other repository][saturation].
+Also, there is a similar analysis covering weight initizalization sensitivity [here][initialization]

 ---